alex3493/greetings-api/Readme.md

 These projects are preconfigured to work with default docker API installation.

-You can log in as admin using default credentials (admin@greetings.com / password) and/or use UI registration form to create a user.
+You can log in as admin using default credentials (admin@greetings.com / password) and/or use UI registration form to create new users.

 Keep in mind that all users registered in UI are **regular** users (role USER).
 Some features testing require **admin** role users, if you need more admin users you can create them with `#php bin/console app:add-user` console command.

 **Important: we are using HTTPS with self-signed SSL certificate for local development!** Even if you are going to test using UI installation, do not forget step 5 from installation instructions, otherwise all requests to API with result in certificate error.

 ## What's next